Egypt's Sisi says Muslim Brotherhood is finished

 Sisi is expected to easily win the May 26-27 presidential election.
 The only other candidate is leftist politician Hamdeen Sabahi, who came third in the 2012 election won by Mursi.

-Sisi's supporters view him as a decisive figure who can stabilize a country plagued by street protests and political violence since an army-backed popular uprising toppled President Hosni Mubarak in 2011.
+Sisi's supporters view him as a decisive figure who can stabilise a country plagued by street protests and political violence since an army-backed popular uprising toppled President Hosni Mubarak in 2011.

 The Brotherhood, which says it is committed to peaceful activism, has accused Sisi of staging a coup and masterminding the removal of Mursi, Egypt's first freely elected president.